-The proposed amendments associated with the City's CAO ensure greater protection for wetlands that may be present, while providing a more robust list of exemptions and allowed uses to limit gray areas within the code.
-Otherwise, amendments are not anticipated to affect land uses and will not act as regulations within shoreline jurisdiction.
-Development projects proposed within the City's critical areas and/or their buffers must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.
+The proposed amendments associated with the City's ordinance update the Basis for Establishing the Areas of Special Flood Hazard to ensure greater guidance on how to identify special flood hazard areas.
+Otherwise, amendments are not anticipated to affect land uses.
+Development projects proposed within the City's floodplains must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.

-• Proposed measures to avoid or reduce shoreline and land use impacts are:
+Proposed measures to avoid or reduce shoreline and land use impacts are:

-The proposed amendments to the CAO do not include additional measures to avoid or reduce shoreline and land use impacts.
+The proposed amendments to the ordinance do not include additional measures to avoid or reduce shoreline and land use impacts.